BUU33600 Innovation, Entrepreneurship and Business Modelling

 Customer discovery will form a key element of the course content, with teams expected to reach out to experts and consumers to gather opinions, input, expertise, and advice to progress.
 Peer learning will also be a core part of the learning process, with some lecture time dedicated to this.
 In peer learning slots teams will be coupled up to present their current start of play and receive input and suggestions from a peer team to probe their thinking and further their ideas.

 Students will be required to read recommended articles and keep up to date with current business and sustainability trends.
 Class participation is expected.
 Group presentations will also be a regular feature of this module.

 Having successfully completed this module, the student should be able to:

-- clarify the key concepts and principles of entrepreneurship
+- Clarify the key concepts and principles of entrepreneurship and sustainability

-- understand and explain the entrepreneurial mindset and motivations
+- Understand and explain the green entrepreneurial mindset and motivations

-- assess the challenges and opportunities around a new business idea
+- Assess the challenges and opportunities around a new business idea with a sustainability focus

 Textbook and Reading:

 The module draws on textbooks, academic articles, cases, practical examples, newspaper articles and exercises.
-In addition, video clips will be occasionally used in class and guest speakers will also be invited to share their experiences in the areas of innovation and entrepreneurship.
+In addition, video clips will be occasionally used in class and guest speakers maybe invited to share their experiences in the areas of innovation and entrepreneurship.

 The Lean Startup, Eric Ries